fondationmerieux/labbook_python/labbook_BE/script/doc/api.md

 ## Introduction

-Scripts are in DIR_SCRIPTS=/usr/local/bin (not shared with Labbook_BE)
+labbook_BE uses a script `backup.sh` to execute the various actions needed to perform backups and restores.
+This documents describes the API between labbook_BE and `backup.sh`.

-Default definitions are in environment variables (to discuss)
+Shared definitions between labbook_BE and `backup.sh` are in environment variables:

 - LABBOOK_KEY_DIR=/storage/key
 - LABBOOK_DB_HOST=10.88.0.1